ArcticSnow/TopoPyScale_examples/README.md

 Folder `ex1_norway_finse`

 ## Example 2: Retezat Mountain Range in Romania

 Folder `ex2_romania_retezat`

+## Example 3: Davos in Switzerland

+Folder `ex3_switzerland_davos`

 ## Adding an example site

-Add a folder with a DEM and a complete `config.ini` file.
+Add a folder with a DEM and a complete `config.yml` file.
 To not overload the Github repo with data add in the `.gitignore` file lines to exclude the climate data and outputs such as:

 ```txt
 ex2_romania_retezat/inputs/climate/*